texfaq/texfaq.github.io/FAQ-destable.md

-The argument about rules is presented in the excellent essay that prefaces the documentation of Simon Fear's [`booktabs`](http://ctan.org/pkg/booktabs) package, which (of course) implements Fear's scheme for 'comfortable' rules.
+The argument about rules is presented in the excellent essay that prefaces the documentation of Simon Fear's [`booktabs`](http://ctan.org/pkg/booktabs) package, which (of course) implements Fear's scheme for ''comfortable'' rules.
 (The same rule commands are implemented in the [`memoir`](http://ctan.org/pkg/memoir) class.)

 Lamport's LaTeX was also inflexibly wrong in ''insisting'' that